 The drug angle was added later by Parashar, Anand and the third writer, Rajesh Majumdar.
 Kamlesh Pandey wrote the witty and conversational dialogue.

 The plot of Jalwa hews close to Beverly Hills Cop.
 Shah’s irreverent Crime Investigation Department inspector Kapil has lost his younger brother to brown sugar.
 Kapil is on a one-man mission to neutralise drug suppliers, and when we first see him, he is dressed as a drug-addled beggar with buck teeth and a wig.
 It’s the first of many disguises Kapil will adopt, and the first of many occasions on which Shah will demonstrate his talent for mimicry.

 In one of the movie’s clever in-jokes, Kamini Kaushal, who plays Kapil’s mother, confesses that her favourite hero is Dilip Kumar, and that she was carrying Kapil when she went to watch Kumar’s Ganga Jumna (1961).
-Kaushal and Dilip Kumar were an item back in the late 1940s.
+Kaushal and Dilip Kumar were a rumoured item back in the late 1940s.